Wage Calculator

 • ·Additional $2,650 for meal entertainment

-• ·The value can be meaningful, but the exact benefit depends on your employer's packaging rules
+• ·The exact benefit depends on your employer's packaging rules

 Use the calculator →